20ghrrdll/20ghrrdll.github.io/blog-posts/posts/2024-7-13-on-embracing-ones-inner-critic.md

 I pull this term from articles and talks I've consumed in the creative writing space.
 Those pieces differentiated between the Inner Critic and the Inner Editor (I couldn't find them, but I found [a piece from MIT Sloan](https://mitsloan.mit.edu/ideas-made-to-matter/how-leaders-can-manage-their-own-inner-critic#:~:text=The%20inner%20editor%20is%20a,than%20shameful%20observations%2C%20Giardella%20said.) that does the same).
 I'll reiterate the difference here.

 One's Inner Critic is the voice in one's head that shows up with feedback that tears them down.
 Lets consider a piece one has sat down to write.
 The Inner Critic might say things like "You can't show this to anyone.
-They'll' think you're delusional for trying something you're so bad at." or "God, you'll never be good at this, you should just quit now." or "This structure is so clunky.
+They'll think you're delusional for trying something you're so bad at." or "God, you'll never be good at this, you should just quit now." or "This structure is so clunky.
 You're a terrible writer."

 A hallmark of the Inner Critic is often it's incredibly cruel.
 It is cutting and mean, usually to a degree that one would never speak like that to another person.
 Yet that voice is alive and well in our own heads.